 Here are some ways to make the holidays special for your children:

-• Watch less TV and do more things as a family.
-Find a healthy outdoor activity to participate in.
+- Watch less TV and do more things as a family.
+Find a healthy outdoor activity to participate in rather than resort to screen time.

-• Teach children the meaning of giving.
-Adopt a needy family and have your kids help.
-Suggest that your children use their own money to buy a gift for an underprivileged child.
-Ask them to donate one of their own gifts to a less fortunate child.
+- Teach children the meaning of giving.
+Adopt a family in need through a shelter or non-profit and have your kids help.
+Suggest that your children use their own money to buy a gift for or donate one of their own to an underprivileged child.

 Behavioral Health Care at University Health